BanquosStepson/PDF-Maker-Pro/README.md

 ###### Coffeescript
 Our frontend interface is heavily reliant on JavaScript.
 Coffeescript does a good job of keeping things simple, compared to the somewhat verbose nature of JavaScript.
 ###### Fabric.js Canvas Library
 We are using the Fabric.js library to handle the creation and management of PDF elements on each page of a PDF Maker Pro PDF document.
 It allows us to export the elements on the canvas to a JSON representation, as well as import from JSON.
 This is the key component to storing a HTML5 canvas representation of a PDF document in the database for later use.
+It also has very robust methods for dealing with text.
 ###### Grunt - JavaScript Task Runner
 It's possible Grunt may help improve fronend workflow.
 It might be used at a later time.